If this is your first build, check out the Introduction Page first,

 Use the cone again to help glue the turtle shell pieces to the rest of the gauntlet, along with the decorative pieces at the front of the gauntlets.
 You can try to use the “align, hold, bend-back-a-corner, glue” technique, but if the turtle piece is not bendable enough you may have to glue it all in on take.
 If so, use both hands to slowly lower the piece down onto the gauntlet, making gradual alignment adjustments as they get closer.
 Super glue does not allow much adjustment time after the two pieces touch each other.
 You may have to brush up on your Lunar Lander skills before attempting it.

+The two shortest straps go on the outside edge of the gauntlets (which will be different between the right and left arms).
+Position the shortest strap where you want it to sit on your wrist and bend it to the side to see what angle it needs to be at to meet the other side of the gauntlet at roughly the same spot.
+Mark where the side of the gauntlet meets the strap with a pencil.
 Cut a length of hook-side velcro that reaches to the pencil line and glue it to the same side of the strap that the line is on.
 I use a scrap piece of plastic packaging to hold the velcro in place when gluing to avoid gluing my fingers down as well.
 Apply glue to the rest of the strap on the same side and glue it in place using the pencil mark to get it in the correct angle.
 Glue the forearm strap the same way.
+Glue the two longer straps to the other side of the gauntlets in the same way, with the only difference being using loop-side velcro and this time the velcro will go on the other side of the straps so it comes into contact with the velcro on the other straps.

 There’s one more thing I would recommend before gluing the fins on.
 You may notice that the middle of the sides of the gauntlets between the straps bow outward a little.
 If you leave it like this then the middle fin will stick out a little further than the other two, and at a slightly skewed angle as well.
 To fix this, cut a small rectangular shape out of some scrap foam and glue it to the inside of the gauntlets right where the bow is, and hold the two pieces so they bend slightly in the opposite direction of the natural bow while they are drying.
 If done correctly, the fin side of the gauntlets should now be flat and straight.